Graduate School

 Qualifying Examinations

-Some departments and programs require graduate students working for advanced degrees to take oral and/or written examinations in their major and minor fields to determine overall preparation and background.
-The examination serves as a guidance examination, the results of which are used in setting up the graduate study program.
-The examination usually is taken during the first quarter of graduate enrollment.
+Some departments and programs require graduate students working for advanced degrees to take oral and/or written comprehensive/qualifying examinations in their major and minor fields to determine overall preparation and background.
+These examinations are separate from the Ph.D. preliminary oral examination.

 Registration Requirements